hemilkaklotar/hemilkaklotar/README.md

 ---

-### My Philosophy

-My approach is built on a few core principles:
+### My approach is built on a few core principles:

 * **Reproducibility:** I believe that a good experiment is a reproducible one.
 I use notebooks and scripts to ensure that every result can be verified and built upon.
 * **Incremental Delivery:** I favor an agile workflow: start with a functional prototype, get feedback, and then iterate toward a polished, production-ready application.